Barcodes Across Industries: How Barcode Scanners Transform Business Operations

 Patient Safety and Medication Administration

-Healthcare represents perhaps the most critical application of barcode scanner technology.
-Here, scanning isn't just about efficiency - it's about preventing medication errors that could harm or kill patients.
-The FDA mandates barcode labels on most prescription medications, recognizing their life-saving potential.
+Healthcare may be the most important application of barcode scanning.
+Here, it's not about efficiency alone.
+It's about preventing medication errors that could harm or kill patients.
+The FDA mandates barcode labels on most prescription medications for exactly this reason.

 The Five Rights of Medication Administration are verified through barcode scanning: